-A tropical cyclone is the most violent storm to exist on Earth.
-The tropical cyclone is also known as a hurricane, cyclone and typhoon, which only differ from one another by geography.
-The storm is characterized by a low-pressure area at the eye of the storm, surrounded by strong winds.
+A tropical cyclone is the most violent storm on Earth.
+Also known as hurricane, cyclone, or typhoon, depending on geographical location of origin, a tropical cyclone is characterized by a low-pressure area at the eye of the storm, surrounded by strong winds.
 The winds revolve around the low-pressure area due to conservation of angular momentum coming from the Earth's rotation.
-Hurricanes have a diameter of hundreds of kilometers, with the largest reaching about 2000 kilometers.
+Hurricanes have a diameter of hundreds of kilometers, with the largest reaching up to 2000 kilometers in diameter.

-At the center of the storm there is an area called "the eye of the storm", which is characterized by a lower pressure than the rest of its environment.
-Surprisingly, the precise center of the storm is actually a relatively quiet area, with very little wind and rain.
-The area at the outer edge of the eye is called the "eyewall" – there the winds revolve around the center at very high speeds, of up to 350 kilometers per hour.
+The eye of the storm, the precise center of the storm, is actually a relatively quiet area, with very little wind and rain.
+The area at the outer edge of the eye is called the "eyewall" – there, winds revolve around the center at very high speeds of up to 350 kilometers per hour.
 Hurricanes are rated on a scale of 1-5, according to wind speed.
-A storm with 100-130 km/h winds is classified as a category 1 hurricane and when wind speed exceeds 220 km/h the hurricane is classified as a category 5.
+A storm with 100-130 km/h winds is classified as a category 1 hurricane and when wind speed exceeds 220 km/h, the hurricane is classified as a category 5.

-Hurricanes are formed near the equator and require a number of factors:
+Formed near the equator, hurricanes require a number of factors:

-1. High water temperature: at least 26.5 degrees centigrade for a depth of dozens of meters, in order to induce instability in the atmosphere.
+1. High water temperature: at least 26.5 degrees Celsius dozens of meters down, in order to induce instability in the atmosphere.

 2. Sharp temperature gradient: atmospheric temperature dropping sharply with elevation, which enables heat to be released as water vapors undergo condensation.